JoeyKL/Occultum/README.md

-# Dominus
-# Antiquis
+#Occultum

-A deck-building deck-building collectible card game between two cults attempting to summon their ancient one into the world.
+A deck-building deck-building collectible card game between two cults attempting to summon their dark elder god into the world.